PHart3/colimits-agda/README.md

   a formal proof that suspension preserves colimits.
 We also prove that modalities, viewed as functors on coslices of Type, are
   2-coherent left adjoints, hence preserve colimits.
 Another notable result is that an adjunction satisfying a practical hexagon identity between the proofs of naturality in each varaible respects, in a precise sense, orthogonal factorization systems.
+  We show that the colimit functor on Type-valued diagrams satisfies this hexagon identity.

   See `HoTT-Agda/README.md`
   for details and for the license of the work inside this